Affiliate links on Android Authority may earn us a commission. Learn more.

 Most major carriers around the world support the Universal Profile for RCS.
 These include Verizon, T-Mobile, AT&T, and Google Fi in the US.
 The list globally includes Vodafone, Deutsche Telekom, NTT Docomo, Airtel, Jio, and many others supporting RCS.

-For smartphones, all Android phones are capable of using RCS, but you need to use a compatible client.
+For smartphones, all Android phones are capable of using RCS, but you need to use a compatible messaging client.
 Google’s Messages app supports RCS and comes preinstalled on most new smartphones these days, and if not, you can always download it from the Google Play Store.
 Samsung Messages also supports RCS.
-Many other messaging clients also support RCS.
-You may need to enable the feature, so do follow our guide on how to enable RCS on your phone.
+Many other messaging clients also support RCS, but you may need to click on some settings toggles to enable the feature, depending on the app.

-The situation around iPhones and their RCS support will change in late 2024, as Apple has promised that it will add support for RCS Universal Profile.
-Universal Profile is the standard currently published by the GSM Association.
-RCS support will co-exist alongside iMessage and SMS support on the iPhone.
-Conversations between Android phones and iPhones will soon default to RCS instead of SMS (presuming the Android phone also supports the Universal Profile on RCS), though the blue and green bubble wars will continue to be waged on iMessage.
+RCS on iPhones co-exists alongside iMessage and SMS support in the Apple Messages app, so you can use all three technologies within the same app. iPhones running iOS 18 support RCS Universal Profile, which is the standard currently published by the GSM Association.
+Conversations between Android phones and iPhones now default to the RCS instead of SMS (presuming the Android phone also supports the Universal Profile on RCS), though the blue and green bubble wars continue to be waged on iMessage.

 Should you use RCS or SMS?